-- revenues available for debt issues are considered sufficient and reliable so that long-term financing can be marketed with an appropriate credit rating, which can be maintained; - market conditions present favorable interest rates and demand for County debt financing; - a project is mandated by state or federal government and current revenues or fund balances are insufficient to pay project costs; - a project is immediately required to meet or relieve capacity needs and existing unprogrammed cash reserves are insufficient to pay project costs; or - the life of the project or asset financed is five years or longer.
+- a) Revenues available for debt issues are considered sufficient and reliable so that long-term financing can be marketed with an appropriate credit rating that can be maintained. - b) Market conditions present favorable interest rates and demand for County debt financing. - c) A project is mandated by state or federal government and current revenues or fund balances are insufficient to pay projected costs. - d) A project is immediately required to meet or relieve capacity needs and existing unprogrammed cash reserves are insufficient to pay project costs. - e) The life of the project or asset is five years or longer.